open-telemetry/opentelemetry-java/QUICKSTART.md

 Span Processor are initialized with an exporter which is responsible to send the telemetry data to your backend of choice.
 OpenTelemetry offers four exporters out of the box:
-- In Memory Exporter: keeps the data in memory, useful for debug.
+- In-Memory Exporter: keeps the data in memory, useful for debugging.
 - Jaeger Exporter: prepare and send the collected telemetry data to a Jaeger backend via gRPC.
 - Logging Exporter: saves the telemetry data into log streams.
 - OpenTelemetry Exporter: sends the data to the [OpenTelemetry Collector] (not yet implemented).